manifold-systems/manifold/manifold-deps-parent/manifold-delegation/README.md

 >Note, if you are targeting **Android**, please see the [Android](http://manifold.systems/android.html) docs.

 Here is a sample `build.gradle` script.
-Change `targetCompatibility` and `sourceCompatibility` to your desired Java version (8 - 19), the script takes care of the rest.
+Change `targetCompatibility` and `sourceCompatibility` to your desired JDK LTS release (8 - 19) or latest JDK release, the script takes care of the rest.
 ```groovy
 plugins {
     id 'java'